Breed Profile of the Border Collie

 Jump to - The Unregistered Border Collie

-this page has anything to do with the 'Breed Standard' or
+this whole section has anything to do with the 'Breed Standard' or

 Pedigree, as defined by the Kennel Club.